Image

 Juvenile Crimes Lawyer Lee's Summit, MO | Combs Waterkotte

-Our experienced legal team ensures that the residents of Lee’s Summit, MO receive the best possible legal presentation in any situation.
-In addition to juvenile defense in Lee’s Summit, MO, our attorneys are experienced in several forms of law, such as:
+Our knowledgeable legal team ensures that the residents of Lee’s Summit, MO receive the best possible legal presentation in any situation.
+In addition to juvenile defense in Lee’s Summit, MO, our lawyers are experienced in several forms of law, such as:

 Who Decides if a Juvenile Can Be Tried as an Adult in Lee’s Summit, MO?

-According to RSMo. § 211.071, a juvenile court judge determines whether you will be tried as an adult after reading the charges, looking at your record, and after a hearing.
-Factors considered by the judge include the gravity of the charges, whether the community needs to be protected from you, whether the crime involved force or violence, whether you hurt another individual, your history of of breaking the law, and your age.
+According to RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult after reading the charges, your record, and after a hearing.
+Factors considered by the judge include the gravity of the charges, the need to protect the community, the presence of force or violence in the crime, whether you hurt another individual, your history of of breaking the law, and your age.

-If you are tried as an adult, our [wdac-city] criminal defense lawyers will vigorously work to establish your innocence.
-However, if you are found guilty, there are several things that could occur.
+If you are tried as an adult, our Lee’s Summit criminal defense attorneys will vigorously work to establish your innocence.
+In the event of a guilty plea or verdict, a variety of outcomes may unfold.
 You might receive probation for a second chance, spend time in a detention facility followed by transfer to an adult prison, or, in the worst-case scenario, face immediate placement in an adult prison.

-Finding the right juvenile defense lawyer is paramount to securing a fair and equitable outcome for minors navigating the legal system in Lee’s Summit or elsewhere in [wdac-state-long].
-With knowledgeable legal representation, Lee’s Summit, MO juveniles stand a better chance at rehabilitation and a successful future.
+Finding the right juvenile defense lawyer is vital for ensuring a fair and equitable resolution for young individuals entangled in the Lee’s Summit or Missouri legal system.
+With adept legal representation, juveniles in Lee’s Summit, MO stand a better chance at rehabilitation and a promising future.

-We comprehend the unique challenges and pressures faced by today’s youth, and we leverage this understanding for your benefit.
-At Combs Waterkotte, we ardently advocate for our clients, irrespective of the severity of their charges.
-Call us immediately at (314) 900-HELP or contact us for a free, commitment-free case review.
+We comprehend the unique challenges and pressures of being a kid these days, and we use this knowledge to your advantage.
+Combs Waterkotte fights for our clients, regardless of the severity of their charges.
+Call us right now at (314) 900-HELP or reach out to us for a free, no-strings-attached case review.

 View Service Areas